Creatives everywhere have had to find new ways to spread their artistic talents during the COVID-19 pandemic.

 The Bakersfield City Ballet is no exception.
 During a time when the eight-member company would be preparing for its annual performance, large gatherings are still not allowed.

-Instead, the dancers are coming to neighborhoods and businesses as part of their Curbside Ballet outdoor performance series.
+Instead, the dancers decided to go to neighborhoods and businesses as part of their Curbside Ballet outdoor performance series.

 The company found success in its first go with the series last fall, said Artistic Director Erica Ueberroth.
-Every performance was sold out, and it's no wonder that this iteration, which will run Feb.
-13 through 27, is also already booked up.
+Every performance was sold out, and it's no wonder the second iteration, which ran Feb.
+13 through 27, was booked by January.